 In preparation for the fourth year of study in the Honours program, students are encouraged to arrange for an Honours thesis supervisor by the end of the third year or during the summer preceding the fourth year.
 The formal application process normally occurs prior to the beginning of the fourth year.

-*Important Notice regarding Undergraduate Registration this September 2016:
+*Important Notice regarding Undergraduate Registration as of September 2016:

 *SOCI 100 (6), SOCI 101 (3) and SOCI 102 (3) have formally replaced SOCI 100C (6), SOCI 100A (3) and SOCI 100B (3), respectively.

 *SOCI 370 (6) Sociological Theories: Classical and Contemporary Approaches, SOCI 371 (3) Classical Traditions in Theory and SOCI 372 (3) Contemporary Directions in Theory have formally replaced SOCI 350C, SOCI 350A and SOCI 350B, respectively.

 For more information please refer to the “SOCI Curriculum Overview.”